3022-2/spotitube/README.md

 DISCLAIMER: This tool is for educational purposes only, I am not responsible for its use.

-LICENSE: This program is protected under GNU General Public License v3.0, Respect it.
+LICENSE: This program is protected under MIT License, Respect it.

 ```console
 # How to Install & run